75lb/command-line-args/README.md

 A library to collect command-line args and generate a usage guide.

 ## Synopsis
-Say your app was run with one of these commands (they are all equalivalent and parse the same)
+If your app was run with one of these commands (they are all equalivalent and set the same values)..
 ```
 $ my-app --verbose --timeout=1000 --src one.js --src two.js
 $ my-app --verbose --timeout 1000 --src one.js two.js